bcb/alabaster/docs/installation.rst

             ]
         }

 That's it!
-You now have the standard Alabaster theme set up.
+You now have the standard Cygnus theme set up.
 Read on for more core configuration concerns, or see :doc:`customization` for feature/style options.